miguelmartin75/pine/README.md

 1. Create your own game loop for your game, manually.
 2. Use the RunGame templated function in the `pine/RunGame.hpp` header file.

 If you chose the latter, then it's quite simple to start your game up.
-Simply use of the following overloads:

-### `RunGame<TGame>(<optional-command-args>)`

-- Allocates an engine on the stack (if `TGame` has one)
-- Allocates your game class on the stack
-- Initializes your game class object with the (optional) command line arguments
-- Runs your game

-#### EXAMPLE
+For example:

 ```c++

 #include <pine/RunGame.hpp>